What is 529?

 Circuit designs are based on the highest quality parts from leading component suppliers such as TI, Panasonic, and Coilcraft.

 Many traditional power supplies are based on old designs that have been around for decades.
-529 leverages modern technology from computing and automotive applications to make a much smaller and lighter power supplies with the latest features such as USB charging.
+529 leverages modern technology from computing and automotive applications to make much smaller and lighter power supplies with the latest features such as USB charging.

 Good isolation in pedal board power supplies is very important as it prevents noise generated by digital devices passing into the audio path.
 If you have ever connected up an effect pedal and been greeted by clicking, hissing and other unpleasant noises, you’ll know what we mean.
 Isolation also helps protect connected devices from damage in case of certain fault conditions in other pedals.